lukekivi/Distributed-Image-Processing/README.md

 > PROJ_PATH /\<path\>/project/kivix019/Distributed-Image-Processing/proj_dir

 ## Machines
 Being that the application is a distributed system we have a config document `machine.txt`.
 Inside of this document you may assign host addresses, port numbers and other details to application entities.
 The syntax details will be explained in the entity sections below.
+It is important to keep the syntax the same as displayed currently.
+The program will not work if the format is changed.

 ## Commands
 `command.txt` contains commands for starting app entities.